Washington Slagbaai National Park was established in 1969.

 The Bonaire Marine Park

 The fringing reef surrounding Bonaire is a National Marine Park from the high water mark down to a depth of 200 feet/60m.
 Every diver who has not dived on Bonaire within the last calendar year must attend a diver orientation for the Bonaire Marine Park regulations and information.
 Additionally, you are required to pay a nature fee, which is necessary to enter Bonaire's waters legally.
-The nature fee cost is US$40.00 for all water activities, and proceeds help support park management and services.
+The nature fee cost is USD $40.00 for all water activities, and proceeds help support park management and services.
 The nature fee can be purchased online.